llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 Based on one's average salary per case, there could be an argument for the economic reinforcement of certain linguistic standards.
 It may be interesting to note if multilingual able to request and acquire more money due to their linguistic abilities.
 The Average Attorney Salary of a lawyer located in the sister island country of Dominica is around 2,950 XCD per month {% cite DOMsalary %}.
 It is said that salaries range from 1,360 XCD (lowest) to 4,680 XCD (highest).
 Yet, according to salaryexplorer.com, a Saint Lucian  Attorney typically earns around 5,500 XCD per month;  this is with salaries ranging from 2,530 XCD (lowest) to 8,750 XCD (highest).
 It should be noted that Saint Lucia's minimum wage rate was last changed at the beginning of 2013, yet it stands at XCD 300 a month for office clerks, XCD 200 for shop assistants, and XCD 160 for messengers according to minimum-wage.org {% cite SLU2020wages %}.

-+ *Do you speak, write, and/or read another language in addition to English?*
++ *7. Do you speak, write, and/or read another language in addition to English?*

 Yes

 No

-+ *Please mark your level of proficiency regarding your ability to speak, write, and/or read any of the languages listed below as Low (L), Medium (M), or High (H) in the appropriate column.*
++ *8. Please mark your level of proficiency regarding your ability to speak, write, and/or read any of the languages listed below.*

 Column Titles: Speak, Write, Read, Understand